oracle/create-database-app/README.md

 - `db-sid`: For details consult [Connecting to Oracle Database](https://node-oracledb.readthedocs.io/en/latest/user_guide/connection_handling.html).

 ## Database Environment
-When an application is generated, you'll find an .env file with details regarding the connection to the database used in the application.
+When an application is generated, you'll find a `.env` file with details regarding the connection to the database used in the application.

 ```properties
 # Database user